alexlobera/leanjs_OLD_NX/www/src/pages/graphql/announcing-our-new-graphql-bootcamp.md

 ## Is a GraphQL Bootcamp right for me?

 If you’re not already familiar with GraphQL, don’t worry.
-The GraphQL Bootcamp is a comprehensive, week-long training course where you’ll first learn the fundamentals behind GraphQL.
+The GraphQL Bootcamp is a comprehensive, week-long training where you’ll first learn the fundamentals behind GraphQL.

 We’ll then take you through Advanced GraphQL material, and even show you how to apply what you’ve learned to a real scenario by day three’s Real World GraphQL API class.